 Switching Costs

-When customers switch their supplier, switching costs arise, in whatever form.
+When customers switch their suppliers, switching costs arise, in whatever form.
 It may even be that these costs are not even tangible – customers simply do not like to change.
 When switching costs are high because the product is specialized, the customer has invested a lot of resources in learning how to use the product or has made tailor-made investments.
 These may be worthless with other products and suppliers.
 Thus, rivalry is reduced.
-On the contrary, if customers do not have any switching costs, which is often the case for commodity products, intensity of competition is higher.
+On the contrary, if customers do not have any switching costs, which is often the case for commodity products, the intensity of competition is higher.

 Exit Barriers

-Among the factors influencing intensity of competition in an industry, also exit barriers play an important role.
+Among the factors influencing the intensity of competition in an industry, also exit barriers play an important role.
 When competitors cannot easily exit the market, competition is intensified, of course.
 What barriers could exist making exiting difficult?
 For instance, the lack of opportunities elsewhere could be a decisive barrier to leaving the market.
-Also, high vertical integration (particularly referring to the dependence of suppliers, the firm, and distributors), emotional barriers or the high cost of closing down a plant can be factors influencing the intensity of competition, because exiting is more difficult.
+Also, high vertical integration (particularly referring to the dependence on suppliers, the firm, and distributors), emotional barriers, or the high cost of closing down a plant can be factors influencing the intensity of competition, because exiting is more difficult.